Doctoral Stream Programs Requirements

 - Summers spent in laboratories or other research settings pertinent to your graduate program

 - Presentation of a proposed research project at the time of interview

 - A letter of intent that contains a relatively specific outline of the proposed thesis work

 - Early application for graduate studies

-Your three required references must be from University/College faculty members who know you well enough to be familiar with your strengths and weaknesses.
-At least one reference should be from a faculty with whom you conducted research as a summer or project student.
+Your three required references must be from University/College faculty members who know you well enough to be familiar with your strengths and abilities.
+At least one reference must be from a faculty with whom you conduct research as a summer or project student.
 We want to know how you might function in an active research environment.
 Referees receive requests and instructions for references electronically, as part of the on-line admission process.